-As of December 31, 2021 and 2020, the Group did not pledge any investments accounted for under the equity method as collateral.
+As of December 31, 2022 and 2021, the Group did not pledge any investments accounted for under the equity method as collateral.

-(X) Acquisition of subsidiaries and non-controlling interests
+(IX) Acquisition of subsidiaries and non-controlling interests

-In order to expand the business in Turkey, the Group acquired 91.41% of the shares of FSP Turkey for NT\$22,640 thousand (US\$800 thousand) on May 31, 2021, and gained control over the company.
+To expand the business in Turkey, the Group acquired 91.41% of the shares of FSP Turkey for NT\$22,640 thousand (US\$800 thousand) on May 31, 2021, and gained control over the Company.

-For the seven-month period from the acquisition date to December 31, 2021, the revenue and net profit contributed by FSP Turkey amounted to NT\$49,700 thousand and NT\$4,951 thousand, respectively.
+For the seven months period from the acquisition date to December 31, 2021, the revenue and net profit contributed by FSP Turkey amounted to NT\$49,700 thousand and NT\$4,951 thousand, respectively.
 If the acquisition had occurred on January 1, 2021, management estimates that the Group's revenue in 2021 would have reached NT\$16,694,312 thousand with a net income of NT\$802,525 thousand.
 When estimating these amounts, management has assumed that the fair value adjustments on the date of acquisition had been the same and the acquisition had occurred on January 1, 2021.